 First and foremost, be aware that this course is almost assuredly harder than you think it is.
 Being located at relatively low elevation in South Dakota tends to create the impression that the course can’t be that difficult.
-The finish rate for the 100 mile race in 2010 was about 35%.
+The finish rate for the inaugural 100 mile race in 2011 was about 35%.
+In 2012, it raised all the way up to 40%.
 That is fairly ridiculously low.
-A good number of the DNFs can probably be attributed to the severe thunderstorm that bombarded the course in the middle of the night, but the course itself took a toll too.
-We are not by any means trying to scare anyone off here, but the most common quote heard at the finish line of the inaugural race was “that was way harder than I thought it would be”.
-This was probably as much because of the course as it was because of peoples’ underestimation of the course.
+A good number of the DNFs can probably be attributed to the severe thunderstorm that bombarded the course in the middle of the night in 2011 and unseasonably hot conditions in 2012, but the course itself took a toll too.
+We are not by any means trying to scare anyone off here, but the most common quote heard at the finish line is “that was way harder than I thought it would be”.
+This is probably as much because of the course as it is because of runners underestiming the course.
 If you go into it expecting that there will a certain degree of difficulty, you will be fine (well, better anyhow).
 We are confident that, given “normal” weather conditions and a little advanced warning, our finish rate for coming years will be much higher (as in 60% or greater, typical of other ultras of similar difficulty).

 Regardless, our goal for this race was to create something that is very much the polar opposite of our sister race, the Lean Horse 100.
 If you are a a first time 100 mile runner, you may want to consider testing the waters on an easier course first (Lean Horse, for example).
-Black Hills is not closed to first timers by any means; we had several first timers finish the event last year.
+Black Hills is not closed to first timers by any means; we’ve had several first timers finish the race and do very well.
 Just be aware of what you’re getting yourself into.
 Nor is Black Hills a “graduate level” run like Hardrock.
-We have no entry requirements and no lottery system; anyone who wants to register is more than welcome.
-But if at some point during the race you find yourself saying “this is way harder than I thought it would be”, don’t say we didn’t tell ya so.
+We have no entry requirements and no lottery system; anyone who wants to register is more than welcome (until the 150 runner cap is met, of course).
+But, if at some point during the race you find yourself saying “this is way harder than I thought it would be”, don’t say we didn’t tell ya so.
 Rest assured, the Black Hills 100 will make you earn that buckle, but it will be well worth the effort.

 The Centennial Trail, which is the primary venue for the Black Hills 100 was created and is maintained by the U.S. Forest Service, the U.S. Bureau of Land Management and the South Dakota Department of Game, Fish and Parks.
 The trail itself has permanent course markings in the form of carsonite posts along the trail as well as signs attached to trees, both of which bear the trail number (89) and a buffalo skull (hence our buffalo skull logo and slogan, “Cruisin’ the 89″).
 For the most part, the portion of the Centennial used for the Black Hills 100 is easy to follow without the aid of additional markings.
 The trail does intersect the occasional road or other trail.
 Where these intersections have the potential to create confusion (i.e., where we have stopped and wondered ourselves which way to go), the proper choice will be clearly marked with flagging.
-Since they occur at rather random locations along the trail, the turnaround points for the 50M and 100K will also be very clearly marked (the 100 mile turnaround is at the Silver City volunteer fire department).
+Since they occur at rather random locations along the trail, the turnaround points for the 50M and 100K will also be very clearly marked (the 100 mile turnaround is at the Silver City town hall).
 Other than that, you will probably not see an abundance of what is often called “feel good flagging”.
-We will not be hanging flagging every 1/10th of a mile along the entire course when the route is, for the most part, fairly obvious.
+We will not be hanging flagging every 1/10th of a mile along the entire course when the route is, for the most part, plainly obvious.
 This race is not meant to be a navigational challenge; we are not intentionally going light on the flagging to make things difficult, it just seems like overkill to flag a clear path that has dedicated course markings already in place.
-Just remember, if you are on Trail #89, you’re doing just fine.
 Don’t turn if you don’t see flags and pay attention at intersections and you shouldn’t have any problems.

-For night time markings we will use either reflective flagging or tape.
+For night time markings we will use reflective tape.
 You may see some glo-sticks as you near aid stations, but due to the fact that they require essentially double marking the course (because their effectiveness wears off after several hours), you will not see glo-sticks extensively used.
-The reflective flagging/tape used to mark the course will be visible during the day and will reflect a headlamp beam after dark.
+The reflective tape used to mark the course will be visible during the day and will reflect a headlamp beam after dark.

 The following description is very quick and general.
 For a much more detailed course description, please refer to the Race Packet.